kipchirchirtony92/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # Even More Pointers, Arrays and Strings

-1. 0-memset.c: function that fills memory with a constant byte
+0. 0-memset.c: function that fills memory with a constant byte
-2. 1-memcpy.c: function that copies memory area.
+1. 1-memcpy.c: function that copies memory area.
+2. 2-strchr.c: function that locates a character in a string
 3.